Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Rolling Certificates

-Long running applications may have the need to roll certificates during process execution.
-Certificate rotation is not currently supported by the `ClientCertificateCredential` which treats the certificate used to construct the credential as immutable.
-This means that any clients constructed with an `ClientCertificateCredential` using a particular cert would fail to authenticate requests after that cert has been rolled and the original is no longer valid.
+Long-running applications may need to roll certificates during process execution.
+At the moment, the `ClientCertificateCredential` does not support certificate rotation (the credential treats the certificate provided as immutable).
+Therefore, clients constructed with a `ClientCertificateCredential` using a particular cert would fail to authenticate requests after that certificate rolls and the original is no longer valid.

-However, if an application wants to roll this certificate without creating new service clients, it can accomplish this by creating its own `TokenCredential` implementation which wraps the `ClientCertificateCredential`.
-The implementation of this custom credential `TokenCredential` would somewhat depend on how the application handles certificate rotation.
+However, if an application wants to roll this certificate without creating new service clients, it can accomplish this by creating its own `TokenCredential` implementation, which wraps the `ClientCertificateCredential`.
+Implementing this custom `TokenCredential` would somewhat depend on how the application handles certificate rotation.

 #### Explicit rotation

-If the application gets notified of certificate rotations and it can directly respond, it might choose to wrap the `ClientCertificateCredential` in a custom credential which provides a means for rotating the certificate.
+If the application gets notified of certificate rotations and can directly respond, it might choose to wrap the `ClientCertificateCredential` in a custom credential which provides a means for rotating the certificate.

 > You'll need to install the [@azure/core-auth][core_auth] package for this sample.